Distinguished Scholars Program

 Clear

-Purpose: The primary objective of the DSP is to create a cohort of students who wish to meet and collaborate with other academically-motivated students.
-The second objective is to support students who are working toward the Distinguished Scholars Award (DSA).
+Purpose: The primary objective of the DSP is to create a cohort of students who wish to meet and collaborate with other academically motivated students.
+The second objective is to support students pursuing the Distinguished Scholars Award (DSA).
 The third objective is to help students develop their leadership skills.
-The DSP is under the direction of the DSP advisors, (Natania Cook and Dr. Bell).
+The DSP is under the direction of the DSP advisor (Natania Cook).
 Club meetings are student-led by the DSP planning committee.
-Second year members of the DSP are invited to join this group.
+Second-year DSP members are invited to join this group.

 This program is open to the following AAO students: